D5116, 5116, 24116

 The Aberdeen and Dundee works holidays began on July 11th, a special from each was run to Stranraer.
 Both trains had only four coaches, the Aberdeen special was hauled by 5116 and the Dundee with 5404.

 Despite having been on the Highland Line services now for over twelve years the Inverness based Class 24s were still bearing the brunt of work over the Highland mainline, though these services were not without their off days.
-On May 25th the northbound ‘Royal Highlander’ set out with 5116 & 5327.
+On May 25th the northbound ‘Royal Highlander’ arrived at Perth with D426 and was replaced by 5116 & 5327.
 Trouble befell 5327 near Blair Atholl so 5322 was borrowed from a freight train to assist.
 This locomotive, on the climb to Drumochter summit started putting out filthy smoke from a burning traction motor.
 The fire brigade dealt with this at Kingussie, leaving 5116 to soldier on to Aviemore.
 Here 5322 was removed being replaced by 5318 sent out from Inverness, arrival was just an hour late.

 Photograph collection of webmaster.